hepplerj/Dissertation/ch5.dissertation.Heppler.md

 individual causes of disease.
 In contrast to the claims of public health experts, the modern landscape did not automatically confer clean spaces.^[@nash2006inescapable, 204; @lefebvre1992space, 194--205.]

+Specific spaces were polluted places.
+South San Jose was only one major area of concern for the Bay Area's environmentalists.
+Another significant contamination site was located in Mountain View in what became known as MEW---an area of land bounded by Middlefield, Ellis, and Whisman roads.
+By 1989 the site was found to have the highest chemical concentrations and largest plumes than any other site in the Valley.^[*Silicon Valley Toxics News*, 1989 {DETAIL}, Folder 64, League of Women Voters.]

 The spatialized pollution landscape took on greater importance as SVTC, state and county health officials, and local politicians raced to